Cool places, friendly hotels & tours where you won’t feel like the odd one out

 So many travel choices open up when you’ve only got yourself to answer to.
 With no-one else’s quirky habits and irrational fears to take into consideration, you are free to choose on a whim and travel exactly as you please.

 We’ll always do our best to get intrepid travelers where they want to go, but sometimes the logistics and costs just don’t add up.
-By all means ask whether a certain tour or destination works out price-wise for a single traveler.
-But from our experience, we find that there are some places and ways of travelling that work better than others for solo travelers.
+From our experience, we find that there are some places and ways of travelling that work better than others for solo travelers.

 Solo Travel in South Africa